drmankin/cnvs/docs/quizzes.md

 We don't have the `quiz_id` at the moment, because Canvas generated it randomly when it `POST`ed the quiz.
 We could look it up in the URL: `https://canvas.youruni.ac.uk/courses/module_id/quizzes/THIS_NUMBER` or, more sensibly, we could use the `cnvs::get_quiz_id()` function to find and store that number.
 However, if we just want to make a quick change to the quiz, the `update_quiz()` function will use either a `quiz_id` or a `search_term` to find the relevant quiz.
+(Isn't that clever?
+I know!
+You're welcome.)
 Here, we can provide `search_term` - either a simple string or regex - to identify the quiz by title.

-To make things easy, the function also is designed to be used for a single update task at a time.
+To make things easy, the function  is designed to be used for a single update task at a time.
 You could short-circut this by using the `"other"` task type and `other_args` argument to change multiple things at once.
 For now, though, let's just add a description.